dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 ---
 title: "BlazorWebView"
-description: "The .NET Multi-platform App UI (.NET MAUI) BlazorWebView control enables you to host a Blazor web app in your .NET MAUI app, and integrate the app with device features." ms.date: 08/19/2021
+description: "The .NET MAUI BlazorWebView control enables you to host a Blazor web app in your .NET MAUI app, and integrate the app with device features." ms.date: 12/08/2021
 ---

 # BlazorWebView